Take Your Partners

 - posting copies of documents and copies of photos to PO Box 283, Colac, VIC, 3250, marked Attention: Take Your Partners

-- take your documents and photos during business hours to the COPACC office before Friday 14 December, where COPACC staff will scan them for you.
+- take your documents and photos during business hours to the COPACC office before Thursday 20th of February, where COPACC staff will scan them for you.

 Call out for volunteers